Nicole Kidman: Acting credits and accolades

 In 2003, Kidman received a star on the Hollywood Walk of Fame for her achievements in the motion picture industry.
 In addition to her Academy Award for Best Actress win, she has received many other awards and nominations for her performances on the screen and stage, including four additional Academy Award nominations, one BAFTA Award from five nominations, two Laurence Olivier Award nominations, two Primetime Emmy Awards from three nominations, a Screen Actors Guild Award from fifteen nominations, three Critics' Choice Awards from fifteen nominations and six Golden Globe Awards from seventeen nominations, among various others.
 Nicole Kidman was selected for the 49th AFI Life Achievement Award, originally scheduled to be received at Hollywood's Dolby Theatre on 10 June 2023, but was postponed to 27 April 2024 due to the WGA strike.

-In 2004, Kidman was honoured as a "Citizen of the World" by the United Nations.
+In 2004, Kidman was honored as a "Citizen of the World" by the United Nations.
 During the 2006 Australia Day Honours, she was appointed Companion of the Order of Australia (AC) for "service to the performing arts as an acclaimed motion picture performer, to health care through contributions to improve medical treatment for women and children and advocacy for cancer research, to youth as a principal supporter of young performing artists, and to humanitarian causes in Australia and internationally".
 However, due to film commitments and her wedding to Urban, it was not until 13 April 2007 that she was presented with the honour.
 It was presented by the Governor-General of Australia, Major General Michael Jeffery, in a ceremony at Government House, Canberra.
 At the beginning of 2009, Kidman appeared in a series of postage stamps featuring Australian actors.
 She, Geoffrey Rush, Russell Crowe, and Cate Blanchett each appear twice in the series: once as themselves and once as their Academy Award-nominated characters, with Kidman appearing as Satine from Moulin Rouge!.